maple-labs/maple-docs/technical-resources/sdk/usage-guide.md

 const method = await (await poolContract.deposit(depositAmount)).wait();
 ```

-## Checking Permissions with Subgraph
+## Checking Permissions and Onboarding

 Before a wallet can deposit into a Maple pool, it must have a sufficient `permissionsBitmap` set.
+This is automatically managed when users onboard and verify their accounts on the Maple Webapp.
+Once verified, all wallets added to the account will receive the necessary permissions.
+For Syrup pools, permissions are granted after an initial deposit through the UI.

+### Onboarding and Verification

+To ensure your wallet has the necessary permissions:

+1. **Maple Webapp**: Onboard and verify your account at [Maple Webapp](https://app.maple.finance/).
+Add your wallets to the account to automatically receive the required permissions.
+2. **Syrup Pools**: Make an initial deposit through the [Syrup UI](https://syrup.fi/) to set permissions.

+### Querying Permissions with Subgraph

-This bitmap must meet or exceed the requirements specified by the pool's configuration.
-You can query the subgraph to check this information.
+For those interested in the technical details, you can query the subgraph to check permission information.
+This is useful for verifying the current state of permissions.

-### Example Query
+**Example Query**

 The following GraphQL query can be used to retrieve the necessary permission information for a specific pool and account: